Kia Stinger (2018-2022) Review

 Everything works though, and while the switches lack the sort of precision weighing and feel of the best of its upmarket competition, the Kia’s certain to be reliable, the company’s commitment to that underlined by the provision of a seven-year/100,000 mile warranty, which is still the benchmark in the industry.

-An eight-inch touchscreen in the centre top of the dashboard takes care of the Stinger’s infotainment.
+An 8.0-inch touchscreen in the centre top of the dashboard takes care of the Stinger’s infotainment.
 It looks a little bit small compared to its premium rivals, but operates easily enough, with simple sub menus working in its favour.

 In the GT Line models it powers a nine-speaker audio system with a subwoofer under the front seat, though pick the GT Line S and GT S and that HIFI is upgraded to a 15-speaker Harman Kardon premium system, which sounds excellent.
 Either stereo comes with standard DAB with MP3 connectivity with USB, aux-in and Bluetooth.
 There’s standard sat nav as well as Kia connected services including local search, traffic details and weather updates.